Big Bang Theory’s Johnny Galecki and Girlfriend Alaina Meyer Break Up - E! Online

-Single dad alert: The Big Bang Theory actor Johnny Galecki and his girlfriend Alaina Meyer have split.
+The Big Bang Theory actor Johnny Galecki and his girlfriend Alaina Meyer have split.

 The couple broke it off after more than two years together, People reports.
 Johnny, 45, and Alaina, 23, share one son together, 1-year-old Avery.
 The stars will continue to co-parent, according to the outlet.